Christopher Boykin Cause Of Death: ‘Big Black’ From Show ‘Rob & Big’ Reportedly Suffered Heart Attack

 As Drydek later said, he and Boykin decided the MTV shows had run their course and decided to forge their own careers in Hollywood.

-“It was a strange period,” Dyrdek said in a 2016 interview about life after their MTV shows were off the air.
+“It was a strange period,” Dyrdek said in a 2016 interview (via People magazine) about life after their MTV shows were off the air.

 “I had been a pro skateboarder for years, so me transitioning to mainstream fame was relatively smooth, right, where for him, the idea that man he was like working security two years earlier and now he’s on television, it was a much different dynamic.
 But I think we both struggled with I didn’t want to be known as like Rob from Rob & Big … and I think he didn’t want to be known for like the sidekick.
 So that created a lot of that tension between me and him.”